kinhikarrishabh/Natural-Language-Processing/README.md

 5) *Information Extraction-POS tagging and NER* : Identify Part of Speech such as Noun, Verb, Adjective, Adverb and tag it.
 Identify named entity in the text for Named Entity Recognition.

+6) *Sentiment Analysis* : Select a dataset perform EDA, text preprocessing, feature engineering implement sentiment analysis on the given dataset in Natural Language Processing and then analyze and comprehend the results obtained.